Back to posts

 print(result.output)

-model.
-The key issue is that field validators run during model instantiation and don't have access to runtime dependencies.
+I initially thought I could just use Pydantic's regular @field_validator on the SQLOutput model.
+The problem is that field validators run during model instantiation and don't have access to runtime dependencies.

-- this is a specific exception type that tells Pydantic AI to retry the generation process.
-It's not just any exception; it's a signal to the framework that the model should try again with the feedback you provide.
+When validation fails, you raise ModelRetry.
+This tells Pydantic AI to retry the generation with the feedback you provide.
+It's not just any exception; it's a signal to the framework.

 try: